hanabi/hanabi.github.io/misc/Purple.md

 ### Don't

 * Don't power trip.
-* Don't delete other people's posts unless there is a really good reason.
+* Don't delete other people's posts unless there is a good reason.
 * Don't be a dick.
 More on that below.

 <br />